-- (i) if the Company's common stock is traded on a securities exchange, the value shall be deemed to be the closing price on such exchange prior to the exercise form being submitted in connection with the exercise of the Purchase Warrant; or - (ii) if the Company's common stock is actively traded over-the-counter, the value shall be deemed to be the closing bid price prior to the exercise form being submitted in connection with the exercise of the Purchase Warrant; if there is no active public market, the value shall be the fair market value thereof, as determined in good faith by the Company's Board of Directors. - 2.3 Legend.
-Each certificate representing Shares shall bear a legend as follows unless such securities have been registered under the Securities Act of 1933, as amended (the "Securities Act"):
+- (i) if the Company's common stock is traded on a securities exchange, the value shall be deemed to be the closing price on such exchange on the trading day prior to the exercise form being submitted in connection with the exercise of the Purchase Warrant; or - (ii) if the Company's common stock is actively traded over-the-counter, the value shall be deemed to be the closing bid price on the trading day prior to the exercise form being submitted in connection with the exercise of the Purchase Warrant; or - (iii) if there is no active public market, the value shall be the fair market value thereof, as determined in good faith by the Company's Board of Directors. - 2.3 Legend.
+Each certificate representing Shares shall bear a legend as follows unless such securities have been registered under the Securities Act of 1933, as amended (the 'Securities Act'):